holochain/docs-pages/src/pages/get-started/index.md

 npm start
 ```

+!!! info Work in the nix shell
-* **Note:** if you are having an issue, make sure that you are still in nix shell.
-If not, you may need to re-enter `nix develop` first, then type the above command again.
+If you are having an issue, make sure that you are still in the nix shell.
+If not, re-enter `nix develop` first, then type the above command again.
 And remember that you can always exit nix shell by typing `exit` to get back to your normal shell.
+!!!

-When we start the hApp with `npm start`, this launches a new conductor in sandbox mode with two agents running that hApp, and opens three windows:
+This launches a new conductor in sandbox mode with two agents running your hApp, and opens three windows:

 1. A web browser window with Holochain Playground, a tool that makes visible the various actions that have taken place in our forum hApp.
-At present we have a couple of agents in a DHT, with mostly empty source chains and, correspondingly, a mostly empty graph.
+At present we have a couple of agents in a DHT, with mostly empty source chains and, correspondingly, a mostly empty graph database
 2. An application window with one agent (conductor 0) running the forum hApp.
 This window lets us take actions as that agent (0, or Alice, if you prefer).
 3. Another application window with a second agent (conductor 1) running the forum hApp.
 This window lets us take actions as the other agent (1, or Bob).